 We support countries and partnering agencies in sustainably strengthening M&E and in continuous quality improvement of systems to enable the collection, rigorous analysis and interpretation of high-quality data for health programs.

 We work with country partners in using data from antiretroviral therapy (ART), prevention of mother-to-child HIV transmission and tuberculosis cohorts to improve retention of patients in HIV care and treatment programs.
 We train CDC and other in-country strategic information staff about routinely monitoring ART outcomes and using the data for program course correction.
 We have developed robust care cascades for understanding program gaps and program impact.
 We provide data to support PEPFAR’s pivot to areas and populations with greatest burden as countries start testing and treating.
 We leverage program data to measure outcomes and impact of PEPFAR programs.
 We have conducted this work in India, Kenya, Namibia, Nigeria, Tanzania and Uganda.

-We develop and implement capacity-building methods and tools for national, organizational and site-specific DQAs and SQAs.
+We develop and implement capacity-building methods and tools for national, organizational and site-specific data quality assessments (DQAs) and service quality assessments (SQAs).
 These DQAs and SQAs track the reporting and use of PEPFAR-required indicators for and provide context for quality of services:

 - Antiretroviral therapy (ART)

 - Prevention of mother-to-child transmission (PMTCT) of HIV

 - Healthcare service delivery